25 Travel Trailer Must-Haves to Get on the Road Now

 A tire pressure gauge or tire pressure monitoring system will allow you to quickly check your tire pressure on your RV from your campsite.

-New RV owners who plan on covering a lot of miles will save a lot of time and worry by upgrading to one of these systems.
+New RV owners who plan on covering many miles will save a lot of time and worry by upgrading to one of these systems.

-PRO TIP: For interior tires on dually trucks and motorhomes, you may need to install valve stem extenders to make checking and adjusting tire pressure easier.
+PRO TIP: For interior tires on dually trucks, you may need to install valve stem extenders to make checking and adjusting tire pressure easier.
+This was one of our first upgrades on our motorhome and later on our F350.

 20. Air Compressor

-An air compressor is convenient for maintaining your tire pressure in your towable RV or towing vehicle.
-Even large motorhomes can benefit due to the high PSI of this portable inflater.
+A portable air compressor adds a layer of convenience to maintaining your tire pressure in your towable RV or towing vehicle.

 Portable Compressor Kit, Tire Inflator